pikvm/pikvm/pages/Community_FAQ.md

 ### I want to do something not related to Pi-KVM
 - It's recommended that you review Arch documents related to what you want to do, while there are several folks in discord who can help, there is no obligation...they do it for the feels.
 So if you don't get an answer within the time frame you are looking for, it's advised you start google searching for what you want.

 ### Can this be used in any other distro’s like Rasbian?
+Run this in a Docker?
 - Not at this time, maybe in the future

 ### My Pi keeps disconnecting from my wireless!
 What do I do?